 Grains and high-fiber cereals make up another important food group.
 This may include rice, bread, pasta and noodles.
 This food group is high in fiber and carbohydrates and a good source of energy.
 Pasta and noodles can be mixed with vegetables and protein for a balanced meal.

-The last food group is composed of mostly reduced fat such as milk, cheese, yogurt and alternatives.
-These are maybe sprinkled on top of vegetables or salads, or use as a sandwich filling.
+The last food group primarily consists of reduced-fat options, including milk, cheese, yogurt, and alternatives.
+People often sprinkle these items on top of vegetables or salads or use them as sandwich fillings.
 According to experts, it is best to take in unsaturated fats in your diet as these fats help lower the risk of heart problems.
 Again, it helps to keep a food symptom diary to keep you on track.

 Cholesterol is lowered once these are incorporated in the diet.
 Examples of unsaturated fats are avocados, cashews, almonds, oily fish, safflower, Brazil nuts and soybean oil.
 Replacing saturated fats (cream or butter) in your meals with healthy fats help lower the chance of acquiring different diseases.